 Assessment: Section A

 Assessment Type Weighting LO

 (%) Assessment

 Research Proposal (No.)

 Pass/Fail Grade 1,2,3,4,5,6

 (Prerequisite to carrying out Dissertation) 100%

 Students will be required to prepare a detailed research

 proposal.
-The proposal should include a clear statement of
+The proposal should include a clear statement

-the research problem, a provisional review of literature relevant to their research project and a research plan to include a Synopsis of the research design and an outline of the research methods together with an overview of the contribution and limitations of their proposed research.
-Students should also include information about access, conser d la and other ethical issues.
+the research problem, a provisional review of literature relevant to their research project and a research plan to include a Synopsis of the research design and an outline of the research methods together with an overview of the contribution and limitations of their proposed researc Students should also include information about acce consent and other ethical issues.
 The research proposal should typically be 1500 to 2000 words in length.
-In the proposal, students will be required to demonstrate an understanding of key theoretical and methodological perspectives relevant to their research project.
-The work will be assessed according to following criteria: • Clarity and feasibility of the research problem defined • Suitability of the proposed methodology and research design • Coherence of the argument as presented • Quality of relevant preliminary research Module Specific Assessment Arrangements (if applicable) (d) Derogations from General Assessment Regulations (e) Module Assessment Thresholds (f) Special Repeat Assessment Arrangements
+In the proposal students will be required to demonstrate an understand of the key theoretical and methodological perspecti relevant to their research project.
+The work will be assessed accord to the following criteria: Clarity and feasibility of the research problem defined Suitability of the proposed methodology and research design Coherence of the argument as presented Quality of relevant preliminary research Module Specific Assessment Arrangements (if applicable) (d) Derogations from General Assessment Regulations (e) Module Assessment Thresholds (f) Special Repeat Assessment Arrangements